rachelannec/c-micro/README.md

-time.c | A program the same as ```seconds.c```, but uses math instead of loops. your-emotion.c | A program similar to ```sad-happy.c```, but you can input any of your emotion (just don't add pronouns or make it a sentence like "i'm fine", just put "fine". lol zodiac.sign.c | A program that ask for your birthday and prints your zodiac symbol.
+time.c | A program the same as ```seconds.c```, but uses math instead of loops. your-emotion.c | A program similar to ```sad-happy.c```, but you can input any of your emotion (just don't add pronouns or make it a sentence like "i'm fine", just put "fine". lol zodiac.sign.c | A program that ask for your birthday and prints your zodiac symbol. practice-function.c | A program that ask for two number then calculate (addition, subtraction, multiplication, division) and display its results —  coded with the use of functions as practice for me... something like that.

 🤷‍♀️ copilot might be the one describing the program (long as it right nyahaha)